SYCL Native CPU

 • Performance optimizations

-Please note that Windows support is temporarily disabled due to some implementation details, it will be reinstantiated soon.
+Please note that Windows is partially supported but temporarily disabled due to some implementation details, it will be re-enabled soon.

 Technical details